235u/proposals/EzparkTechnology/docs/competence.md

 - Good names for files, folders, variables, classes, methods etc.;
 - no long functions; comments explaining unusual code, bug fixes and code assumptions;
 - code flows naturally; no deep nesting of conditionals or methods.

+## Knowledge

+- Has heard of upcoming technologies in the field;
+- knows about alternatives to popular and standard tools.

+### Data Structures

+- Knows basic database concepts, normalization, ACID, transactions;
+- knows the difference between clustered and non-clustered indexes;
+- understands how data and indexes are stored internally;
+- knows how hashtables can be implemented and how to handle collisions;
+- knows space and time tradeoffs of arrays, linked lists, dictionaries, priority queues etc.

+### Systems Programming

+- Understands the entire programming stack (compilers, linkers and interpreters; just-in-time compilation; static and dynamic linking; binary and assembly code; garbage collection, heap, stack, memory addressing);
+- understands static / dynamic typing, weak / strong typing, type inference, lazy evaluation;
+- understands what assembly code is and how things work at the hardware level (CPU / memory / cache / interrupts / microcode);
+- knows about virtual memory and paging;
+- understands kernel / user mode, multi-threading and synchronization primitives;
+- understands how networks work, understanding of network protocols and socket level programming.